spielhoelle/amnesty/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.21 =
+* Bug Fix: causing short code builder page to fail to generate shortcodes on some sites.

+= 2.10.20 =
+* Bug Fix: Form Maker submissions were being saved under "Untitled" instead of "Form Maker" form name when no form_name field specified
+* Bug Fix: Shortcode builder page: sometimes text after < character in filter not showing in shortcode

 = 2.10.19 =
 * New: Now saves contact form submissions from Forms Management System.
 Requires Forms Management 2.7 or later.